Guess What? Aussies Have Invested $50b In ASX ETFs

 What is The Core-Satellite Approach?

-When you're investing via the use of ETFs or managed funds, we think it's a good idea to consider breaking down your overall investments into two 'buckets':
+When you're investing in ETFs or managed funds, we think it's a good idea to consider breaking up your overall investments into two 'buckets':

 Core ETFs might include:

-The 'Satellite' is the smaller part of your portfolio (e.g. 0% to 30% of your entire portfolio).
-In this section, you might decide to take more risk, invest in unique or unproven strategies, buy individual shares or invest with 'active' fund managers.
-These strategies could be higher risk, higher cost and more complicated strategies that hope to outperform the average investor.
-This can also be called a 'tactical' allocation.
+The 'satellite' or tactical bucket is the smaller part of your portfolio (e.g. 0% to 30% of your entire portfolio).
+In this section, you might decide to take more risk, invest in unique or unproven strategies, buy fast-growth individual shares, etc.

 Tactical ETFs might include: